endaaman/tym/README.md

 })

 tym.set_hook('clicked', function(button, uri)
-  print('you pressed button:', button) -- 0:left, 1:middle, 2:right...
+  print('you pressed button:', button) -- 1:left, 2:middle, 3:right...
   if uri then
     print('you clicked URI: ', uri)
-    if button == 1 then
+    if button == 2 then
-      -- disabel URI open when middle button is clicked return true
+      -- disable URI open when middle button is clicked return true
     end
   end